Westchester-Putnam Council has support for all unit leaders that have youth with Special Needs ….

 Muscoot: Crystal Kennedy & Christine Zirkelbach

-For any specific inquiries please contact the committee by email: SNScouting@wpcbsa.org
+For any specific inquiries please contact the SNS Committee by email: SNScouting@wpcbsa.net

 Our Mission Statement